MrStahlfelge/gdx-gameanalytics/README.md

 ## Why you should use this implementation instead of official implementations?

-This implementation works without changes on Android, Desktop and GWT.
-The official Android implementation needs Play Services to work, which are not available on Amazon devices and bloat your apk file.
+This implementation works without changes on Android, Desktop, iOS/RoboVM and GWT.
+The official Android implementation needs Play
+Services to work, which are not available on Amazon devices and bloat your apk file.

 Besides, this implementation does not send any identifiable user data.
 For returning user recognition, a random UUID specific for your game is generated and used.